Promissory Note Disputes

-The White Law Group is now representing financial advisors in Promissory Note disputes and claims related to the financial advisors prior employment.
+The White Law Group continues to represent financial advisors in Promissory Note disputes and claims related to the financial advisors prior employment.

 If the broker fails to respond to the demand letter or if the financial advisor and brokerage firm are unable to reach a mutually satisfactory settlement agreement, the brokerage firm will often then elect to sue the broker for failure to repay the promissory note(s).
 If the brokerage firm does sue the former financial advisor, such suit will likely be filed with FINRA (formerly the NASD) since virtually all brokers at the onset of their employment with their now former employer agreed to arbitrate any dispute between themselves and their employers through FINRA arbitration as part of their employment agreements.
 A similar arbitration clause is also usually included in the promissory notes.
 Moreover, the financial advisor’s U-4 sets forth that a financial advisor (or associated person in the industry) agrees to FINRA’s jurisdiction for disputes.